OMNIALowCode/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_statemachines.md

 ## 3. State Machine Entity Behaviours

+### Transition behaviours

+In the modeler, you can add behaviours to be triggered when a transition happens.
+These behaviours will be executed either when the entity enters (__In__) in a given state or exits (__Out__) a given state.

+__In__ and __Out__ behaviours execute in a transaction together with the state machine evaluation and receive the old state and the new state respectively.

 ### Project structure

 In the behaviours project, you will find in the Entity folder a file with the name _"{Entity}.StateMachine.cs"_ (example: _Customer.StateMachine.cs_).